CognitiveScale/cortex-certifai-examples/models/german_credit/README.md

 ## Scan models using CLI

 A scan definition is provided in `german_credit_scanner_definition.yaml`.
-It defines a scan that evaluates robustness, fairness, explainability, performance and explanations for each of the models.
+It defines a scan that evaluates robustness, fairness, explainability, performance, and explanations for each of the models.

 1. To scan the models, first run the composite service: